 No matter what age you are, you are always your parent’s child.
-Whether or not your relationship was close or difficult, whether contact was regular, or occasional and distant, parents are a reference point – one of the ways in which we define our sense of self and our place in the world.
+Whether or not your relationship was close or difficult, parents are a reference point – one of the ways in which we define our sense of self and our place in the world.

 Grief – a natural response

 Grief is unpredictable.
-It does not stay the same each day but rather comes in waves so that you may go through many different emotions in the same day.
+It doesn’t stay the same each day but rather comes in waves so you may go through many different emotions in the same day.

 “Suddenly it was like living in a house without a roof”.